+Alzheimer's Reading Room

 - Alzheimer's World Bang Your Head Against the Wall

-This might sound hard to believe but my mother did not fall once for over seven years, and not until the last three weeks of her life.
+This might sound hard to believe but after I got my mother into the gym, she did not fall once for over seven years, and not until the last three weeks of her life.

-As time went on my mother could not walk more very far (more than about 10 feet) without holding on to my hand or arm, or grabbing whatever she could find to hold on to as she walked (like a chair or the wall).
+As time went on my mother could not walk more very far (more than about 10 feet) without assistance (like holding on to my hand or arm) or grabbing whatever she could find to hold on to as she walked (like a chair or the wall).

 Nevertheless, she kept on walking.
 I am still grateful, and amazed, that she did not fall.

-My mother never used a walker, although we did resort to a wheelchair for our daily out into the "bright light" excursions during the last many months.
+My mother never used a walker, although we did resort to a wheelchair for our daily out of the house into the "bright light" excursions during the last many months of her life.

 Perhaps some of you can describe your own experiences with walking, balance and falling.

-I would suggest as soon as you see problems with walking, falling, or shuffling feet in an elderly person that you get their memory tested immediately.
+I would suggest as soon as you see problems with walking, falling, or shuffling feet in an elderly person that you get their memory tested.

 |Subscribe to the Alzheimer's Reading Room|